pingcap/docs-cn/tikv-configuration-file.md

 + After the number of ticks set by this configuration item passes, even if the number of residual Raft logs does not reach the value set by `raft-log-gc-threshold`, TiKV still performs garbage collection (GC) to these logs.
 + Default value: `6`
 + Minimum value: greater than `0`

+### `raft-engine-purge-interval`

++ The interval for purging old TiKV log files to recycle disk space as soon as possible.
+Raft engine is a replaceable component, so the purging process is needed for some implementations.
++ Default value: `"10s"`

 ### `raft-entry-cache-life-time`

-+ The maximum remaining time allowed for the log cache in memory.
++ The maximum remaining time allowed for the log cache in memory
 + Default value: `"30s"`
 + Minimum value: `0`